rapidsai/cusignal/README.md

 [![Build Status](https://gpuci.gpuopenanalytics.com/job/rapidsai/job/gpuci/job/cusignal/job/branches/job/cusignal-branch-pipeline/badge/icon)](https://gpuci.gpuopenanalytics.com/job/rapidsai/job/gpuci/job/cusignal/job/branches/job/cusignal-branch-pipeline/)

-**cuSignal** is a GPU-accelerated signal processing library that is both based on and extends the [SciPy Signal](https://github.com/scipy/scipy/tree/master/scipy/signal) API.
+**cuSignal** is a GPU-accelerated signal processing library in Python that is both based on and extends the [SciPy Signal](https://github.com/scipy/scipy/tree/master/scipy/signal) API.
 Notably, cuSignal:
 - Delivers orders-of-magnitude speedups over CPU with a familiar API
 - Supports a zero-copy connection to popular Deep Learning frameworks like PyTorch, Tensorflow, and Jax
 - Runs on any CUDA-capable GPU of Maxwell architecture or newer, including the Jetson Nano
 - Optimizes streaming, real-time applications via zero-copy memory buffer between CPU and GPU
 - Is fully built within the GPU Python Ecosystem, where both core functionality and optimized kernels are dependent on the [CuPy](https://cupy.dev/) and [Numba](http://numba.pydata.org/) projects

+If you're intersted in the above concepts but prefer to program in C++ rather than Python, please consider [MatX](https://github.com/NVIDIA/MatX).
+MatX is an efficient C++17 GPU Numerical Computing library with a Pythonic Syntax.

 ## Table of Contents